-- (1) describe why the review is required; - (2) contain detailed, written procedures that describe how the technical and administrative aspects of the review will be conducted; - (3) contain a statistically valid quality assurance assessment plan with standards for remedial action specified; - (4) summarize exceptions and deviations from standards; - (5) provide the names and classification/declassification authorities of the reviewers;

-- (6) list the classification guidance to be used; and - (7) contain a sample of the stamps to be used. - c.
+- (1) describe why the review is required; - (2) contain detailed, written procedures that describe how the technical and administrative aspects of the review will be conducted; - (3) contain a statistically valid quality assurance assessment plan with standards for remedial action specified; - (4) summarize exceptions and deviations from standards; - (5) provide the names and classification/declassification authorities of the reviewers; - (6) list the classification guidance to be used; and - (7) contain a sample of the stamps to be used.

+c.
 Submission and Approval of the Plan.
-The contractor Classification Officer shall submit the plan to the Director of Declassification, through the appropriate field element Classification Officer, for approval prior to starting work. - 7.
-NOTIFICATION OF DECLASSIFICATION.
-For documents less than 25 years old, the Derivative Declassifier who declassifies a document shall notify the originator or document custodian to the maximum extent possible and provide sufficient information for the originator or document custodian to identify the specific document being declassified.

-8. PROCEDURES RELATED TO THE DECLASSIFICATION REVIEW OF DOCUMENTS OR MATERIAL.
+The contractor Classification Officer shall submit the plan to the Director of Nuclear and National Security Information, through the appropriate field element Classification Officer and the Chief of Defense Nuclear Security for NNSA elements, for approval prior to starting work.

+- 7. NOTIFICATION OF DECLASSIFICATION.
+For documents less than 25 years old, the Derivative Declassifier who declassifies a document shall notify the originator or document custodian to the maximum extent possible and provide sufficient information for the originator or document custodian to identify the specific document being declassified. - 8.
+PROCEDURES RELATED TO THE DECLASSIFICATION REVIEW OF DOCUMENTS OR MATERIAL. - a.
-a.
 Public Release.
 Declassifying a document or material does not mean that it may be released to the public automatically.
 Information contained in the document or material may still be exempt from release for other reasons; therefore, once a document or material is declassified, it must still be reviewed to determine if the information falls within any of the Freedom of Information Act exemptions before it can be released to the public.